birdandhike.com logo

 Athel Tamarisk provide campground shade at Death Valley National Park

 General: Athel Tamarisk (Tamarix aphylla) are tall, spindly trees with many drooping branches.
-Athel closely resembles Saltcedar, but Athel trees are tall compared to shrubby Saltcedars.
-Both were introduced into North America, but Athel Tamarisk are less invasive than Saltcedar.
+Athel closely resemble Saltcedar, but Athel trees are tall compared to shrubby Saltcedars.
+Both were introduced into North America, but Athel Tamarisk is less invasive than Saltcedar.

 In Athel Tamarisk, the stems appear jointed (if tiny cylindrical segments attached end to end).
 The joints are the leaves, which wrap around the stem, and the leaves are "mucronate," which means they end with a tiny point (if you look very closely).